-WWE investors have been keeping close eye on the company’s stock today.
+WWE investors have been keeping a close eye on the company’s stock today.
 After news broke that Vince McMahon was being investigated for allegedly paying hush money to keep an affair with an employee quiet, there is a lot of uncertainty in Stamford.
 It seems as though someone must have known that the story was coming.

 Brandon Thurston of Wrestlenomics has reported that 2.1 million shares of WWE stock changed hands yesterday.
 The average trading volume for WWE stock tops out at about 600,000 per day.
 The anomaly brings up a lot of questions about who knew what and when.